Mexico Snub Throws Americas Summit Into Disarray - UrduPoint

-What was meant to be a week-long showcase of cooperation looks more likely to become a display of division that reflects diminishing clout over a region where long-time US economic and diplomatic influence faces a growing Chinese challenge.
+What was meant to be a week-long showcase of cooperation risks becoming a display of division, underlining diminishing US clout over a region where Washington's long-time economic and diplomatic influence faces a growing Chinese challenge.

-Confirming it was not inviting Cuba, Nicaragua and Venezuela to the Summit of the Americas, a senior White House official cited "reservations regarding the lack of democratic space and the human rights situations."
-In response, Mexican President Andres Manuel Lopez Obrador said he would stay away.
+A senior White House official confirmed that Cuba, Nicaragua and Venezuela were barred from the Summit of the Americas due to "lack of democratic space and the human rights situations."
+In response, Mexican President Andres Manuel Lopez Obrador said he too would stay away.

 "You cannot have a Summit of the Americas if you do not have all the countries of the Americas attending," Lopez Obrador announced, complaining of US "hegemony" and "lack of respect for nations."
 Although Foreign Minister Marcelo Ebrard will represent Mexico instead, the leftist populist leader's absence will diminish the impact of a summit where US-Mexico relations are at the heart of major immigration and trade issues.